enkron/enkron.github.io/in/cv.md

 </p>
 <br>

-- Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy
+Prototyped and implemented CI system using Jenkins, Docker Swarm, and HAProxy.
-- Deployed monitoring solution with Prometheus and Grafana.
+Deployed monitoring solution with Prometheus and Grafana.
-- Configured alerting with Prometheus AlertManager and Slack
+Configured alerting with Prometheus AlertManager and Slack.
-- Implemented SSO authentication using SAML2.0 and GSuite as identity provider
+Implemented SSO authentication using SAML2.0 and GSuite as identity provider.
-- Maintained production and development infrastructures.
+Maintained production and development infrastructures.

 <p style="text-align:left;">
     <b><u><a href="https://onsemi.com">onsemi</a> (full-time)</u></b>